Camp Lemonnier: History

-In May 2003, Camp Lemonnier was livable and CJTF-HOA transitioned from the Mount Whitney to the camp.
-The pool was cleaned, refurbished, and opened in spring of 2003.
+On November 3, 2002, a CIA General Atomics MQ-1 Predator drone flying from Djibouti launched a missile which killed six Al-Qaeda suspects in Yemen.
+The most notable was Al-Qaeda leader Qa’id Salim Sinan al Harithi, also known as Abu Mi, one of the alleged masterminds of the USS Cole bombing.

+In May 2003, Camp Lemonnier was liveable.
 Combined Joint Task Force-Horn of Africa (CJTF-HOA) began moving all headquarters personnel and equipment from its flagship, USS Mount Whitney, in the Gulf of Aden, into facilities at Camp Lemonnier on 6 May 2003.
+The pool was cleaned, refurbished, and opened in spring of 2003.

 In early July 2006, the U.S. and Djiboutian governments also announced that a lease agreement had been signed to expand Camp Lemonnier from 88 acre to nearly 500 acres (2 km2).
 The term of the lease was for five years, with options to renew.
 As part of the lease and expansion, physical improvements to the camp included fencing, additional billeting to replace existing tents, and compliance with various U.S. force protection standoff requirements.

 On 1 July 2006, the U.S. Marine Corps turned over responsibility for Camp Lemonnier to the U.S. Navy in a brief change of command ceremony.
 U.S. Navy Captain Robert Fahey assumed command of Camp Lemonnier from U.S. Marine Corps Colonel Gerard Fischer.

 In January 2007, it was announced Camp Lemonnier would be expanded from 97 acre to nearly 500 acre.
 As part of the process of moving Lemonnier from an "expeditionary" base to a long term facility, the camp built a billeting area with rows of Containerized Living Units (CLUs) with concrete sidewalks and gravel roads.
 As the CLU area expanded, the camp population moved from tents into the more durable berthing facilities.